Evolution Models for Historical Networks

 Our knowledge of prehistoric and ancient road networks is fragmentary:

-Contemporary maps are rarely available and far from modern standards of
+contemporary maps are rarely available and far from modern standards of

 precision.
 Some roads may be textually referenced and some are found to be